-Alan has over 30 years of community engagement, facilitation and communications experience, working for government, and as a private consultant to government, First Nations and NGOs.
+Alan has almost 40 years of community engagement, facilitation and communications experience, working for government, and as a private consultant to government, First Nations and NGOs.
 He formed Alan Dolan & Associates in 1994 and works with a network of associates.

 In the early nineties, Alan held senior communications positions with the government of British Columbia, including Director of Communications at the Ministry of Aboriginal Affairs and Communications Manager at the Ministry of Environment, Lands and Parks.